 Outstanding AGS students are recognized with a special award.
-Nominees are selected by the AGS Awards Committee according to grade point average, faculty and advisor recommendations, and commitment to ENC and the ENC values.
+3 nominees are selected for each program by the AGS Awards Committee according to grade point average greater than 3.90, faculty and advisor recommendations, and commitment to ENC and the ENC values.
 All nominees wear a special medallion at Commencement and the winners are announced in the ceremony.
+ENC will select one Outstanding Male and one Outstanding Female at both the undergraduate and graduate degree levels from the nominees.